Tegan Cunningham: Australian Rules Football

 Cunningham will return to the Melbourne AFL Women's side for season 2019 and was presented her jumper on 23 January 2019 at the club's season launch.

 Cunningham was selected to play in Melbourne's Round 1 clash for 2019 against Fremantle on Sunday 3 February 2019.
 Cunningham will line up in the forward line.

 Cunningham was reported during the Round 3 clash against the Brisbane Lions in which the Demons were victorious by 39 points.
 Cunningham was sighted twice for incidents on Brisbane Lions defender Shannon Campbell in the second and third quarters.
 The first incident included a reprimand for rough conduct with an early guilty plea, while the second incident was graded as intentional contact with medium impact for an incident off the ball which resulted in a two match ban with an early guilty plea for the striking charge.

 Cunningham successfully challenged the ruling on the Tuesday at the AFLW Tribunal hearing, and was free to play in Round 4 after the conclusion of a lengthy hearing.

 Cunningham was the hero in the Demons' Round 6 victory over the Western Bulldogs at Docklands Stadium when she "plucked" a strong contested mark in the dying minutes of the game.
 With her side trailing by five points she was able to go back and kick the winning goal from about 40 meters out (her second of the evening) with less than two minutes on the clock.
 The Demons were able to hold on for a famous one point victory.

 Cunningham capped off her 2019 season by again topping Melbourne's goalkicking, finishing the season with a total of eight goals from her seven games.
 She ended the 2019 season as the Melbourne AFLW leading goalkicker of all-time through the club's inaugural three seasons.
 Cunningham also finished third in the Melbourne AFLW Best and Fairest vote count behind winner Karen Paxman and runner up Lauren Pearce.
 Cunningham didn't go home empty handed on the night though, winning the club's Best Forward player in what was a successful 2019 for Cunningham personally.

 In June 2021, after playing 32 games during four seasons with Melbourne in the AFLW, Cunningham announced her retirement.

 Personal life

-Tegan grew up in Melbourne and is one of 4 children.
-She has a twin sister named Erin who is 9 minutes older than her.
-Tegan's older sister Caitlin Cunningham and her have both played on the same WNBL team at one time back in 2010 for the Adelaide Lightning.

-Cunningham graduated from Oklahoma State University in 2010 with a Bachelor of Science.
-She is currently enrolled at Curtin University to complete her Masters in Teaching (Primary).
+Cunningham's sibling is basketball player, Caitlin Cunningham.